Pluto-110/SIC2_EDU/Code Examples/README.md

 The board works with the ESP-IDF extension and PlatformIO extension of VSCode.

-For the PlatformIO extension, use the board Espressif ESP32 Dev Module. platformio.ini looks like the following
+For the PlatformIO extension, use the board Espressif ESP32 Dev Module.
+In the interface of PIO, we can use "Import Arduino Project" to import an Arduino project.
+There is no need marking "Use libraries installed by Arduino IDE".

+platformio.ini looks like the following
 ```
 ; PlatformIO Project Configuration File
 ;